Print Friendly

 • Absolutive antipassive (aka AP I)

-• Focus antipassive (or agent focus construction) (aka AP II).
+• Agent Focus antipassive (or focus construction) (aka AP II).

 The absolutive antipassive (AP I) focuses on the action and demotes the object, which is often presupposed.
 It may be introduced as an oblique prepositional phrase headed by ch(i)-E-e(ch).